 - In a small saucepan, bring the water to a boil over medium-high heat.

-- Add the ginger to the saucepan* and stir, then reduce the heat to a low simmer and leave this to simmer for five minutes.
+- Add the ginger and lemon to the saucepan and stir.
+Reduce the heat to low and simmer for five minutes.
 You can leave it for slightly longer if you want even stronger tea.

-- Strain the tea into mugs/teacups and then add a thin slice ( or two) of fresh lemon to each cup ( or even some lemon juice) and a drizzle of honey.
-Stir well and enjoy it!
+- Strain the tea into mugs or teacups, and add a thin slice (or two) of fresh lemon to each cup and a drizzle of honey.
+Stir well, and enjoy!

 Video